Grady-Saccullo/.dotfiles/README.md

 a default.nix file in there.

 ### `/tooling-scripts`
-Contains helper bash cli for switching and checking configs.
+Contains helper bash cli for switching and testing configs.
 Pulling down git repos and more.
 This is still a wip, but so far has been better to live with as compared to using a Makefile.
 Also just wanted to build a small bash cli as it's been a while since I've done one.